 Overview (Big heading):

-The Red Panthers project idea is to create an ESL (English as a Second Language) flashcard system for teaching basic English nouns to children learning English.
-The application will be created using Unity3D alongside Microsoft Visual Studio and will be written in C#.
-This software could be used to teach basic English to children using a flashcard system with mini games to keep the children interested and engaged through the process.
+The Red Panthers project idea is to create an English as a Second Language (ESL) flashcard system for teaching basic English nouns to children learning English.
+The application will be created using Unity3D alongside Microsoft Visual Studio and written in C#.
+This software will teach basic English to children using a flashcard system with mini-games to keep the children interested and engaged through the process.

 Motivation (Big heading):

-As English is still considered world-wide to be the most valuable language in the world to learn as a second language [1], the market for learning English as a second language is predicated to grow at 7.1%, expecting to hit the $54.8 billion mark by 2025 [2].
-Our motivation is to try and create a basic ESL learning application to try and tap into this growing market as well as create a tool to help children learn some English in areas of the world that do not have access to native English speakers to teach them, such as Vietnam where there is currently a lack of English teachers available [3].
+People worldwide consider English to be the most valuable language to learn as a second language [1].
+Research has predicted that the market for learning English as a second language will grow 7.1% and is expecting to hit the $54.8 billion mark by 2025 [2].
+Our motivation is to tap into this growing market and help children learn some English in areas of the world that do not have access to native English speakers to teach them, such as Vietnam where there is currently a lack of English teachers available [3].

 Description (Big heading):